 Should College Be Free?

-- Rising tuition costs land most students in debt, raising questions about the ROI of college.
+- Rising tuition costs bury students in debt, raising questions about college's value.

-- Many debate the feasibility and effectiveness of free college in the U.S.
+- The debate over the feasibility and effectiveness of free college rages on.

-When Senator Bernie Sanders promoted his plan for free college back in 2016, the progressive idea met with some skepticism.
+When Senator Bernie Sanders promoted his plan for free college back in 2016, his European-style vision of higher education met with skepticism.
 Where would the money come from?
 Would students benefit equitably?
-Would college really be free?
+And would all of college's costs, including room and board, books, and fees, really go away?

-Details of free-college plans vary, but most — including Biden's — rely on both states and the federal government to make up 100% of tuition costs for in-state students.
+Most free-college plans rely on states matching federal contributions to make up 100% of tuition costs for in-state students.
 Covering college's steep tuition rates would require new taxes, which Sanders proposes be levied on Wall Street.
+Biden's free-college proposal did not include how much the plan would cost or how he would pay for it.